tj/should.js/Readme.md

 called.should.be.true;
 ```

-In case you are using something like `Mocha`, you should use asynchronous test and call `done()` in proper place to make sure that you asynchronous function is called before test is finished.
+In case you are using something like `Mocha`, you should use an asynchronous test, and call `done()` in the proper place to make sure that your asynchronous function is called before the test finishes.
 ```js
 collection.findOne({ _id: 10 }, function(err, res) {
     if(err) return done(err);